arunanageswar/SQAT06/README.md

 Install selenum standalone locally by the command --'selenum-standalone install' Install CucumberJs, ChaiJs by commands --'npm install cucumber' & 'npm install chai'

-H3---Clone the code from professor's Repository
+Clone the code from professor's Repository
 Steps
 1. Signed up on Github and once logged in then searched for Professor's IzzatBamieh/SQAT06 Repository
 2. Click on Clone and copy the URL